sundeepbassi/The-Wellbeing-Retreat/README.md

 "Every font has its own personality; whether it's elegant, fun, cool, or relaxed.
 Read on for four styles of fonts to try in your designs."

-quote taken from Canva written by Poppy Pack.
+quote taken from Canva written by Poppie Pack.

 [Canva how fonts speak to you](https://www.canva.com/learn/how-different-fonts-speak-to-you/)